Analysis of a State Changing Supersoft X-ray Source in M31: INTRODUCTION

-We analyze the X-ray and optical data for the source in $\S$2 and $\S$4, respectively.
+We analyze the X-ray data for the source in $\S$2.
 In $\S$3, we present evidence that the source changes state.
-We discuss the possible models that fit this sources in $\S$5.
+In $\S$4, we analyze the optical data.
+We discuss the possible models that fit this source in $\S$5.